Booting a Cortex-M Microcontroller

 The cortex-m-rt crate

-Does all this work for you, in raw Arm assembly language to avoid UB.
+Does all this work for you, in raw Arm assembly language - so it's actually sound.

 See Reset, Linker script, and Vector table